jensenw1/RETQA/datasets/README.md

 - **markdown_answer**: Contains the answer in markdown format.
 - **SQL_result**: The result obtained by executing the SQL query.
 - **answer**: The final answer in natural language format.
+- **tokens(bert)**: The tokenized version of the natural language question using BERT tokenizer, which splits the text into wordpieces that the BERT model can process.
+- **tokens_slots(bert)**: The alignment of BIO slot labels with the BERT tokenization, ensuring each BERT token has a corresponding slot label for model training and prediction.

 Using the **slots** labels, we can extract keywords from the **query**.
 Below is a sample code snippet for this process:
 ```